Skip to content

 True

-Source code in src/enhancedtoolkits/downloader.py
+Source code in src/enhancedtoolkits/downloading.py

-def __init__(
+def __init__( # pylint: disable=too-many-arguments,too-many-positional-arguments

 self,